baggepinnen/LowLevelParticleFilters.jl/README.md

 This readme is auto generated from the file [src/example_lineargaussian.jl](https://github.com/baggepinnen/LowLevelParticleFilters.jl/blob/master/src/example_lineargaussian.jl) using [Literate.jl](https://github.com/fredrikekre/Literate.jl)

 # Types
-We provide three filter types
+We provide a number of filter types
 - `ParticleFilter`: This filter is simple to use and assumes that both dynamics noise and measurement noise are additive.
+- `AuxiliaryParticleFilter`: This filter is identical to `ParticleFilter`, but uses a slightly different proposal mechanism for new particles.
 - `AdvancedParticleFilter`: This filter gives you more flexibility, at the expense of having to define a few more functions.
 - `KalmanFilter`.
 Is what you would expect.
 Has the same features as the particle filters, but is restricted to linear dynamics and gaussian noise.